-- Provide a description of work performed, materials and/or services and the rental agreements for equipment pertaining to each item that requires payment/reimbursement. - Expenditures are required to have documentation showing item(s) purchased, the date paid, check numbers and, where applicable, vendor's signature.
-Supporting documentation for eligible trail maintenance materials and expenditures (invoices, receipts, bank statements, lease agreements, insurance policies) should be provided to the Local Sponsor, as required. - All substantiating documentation must show the following information where applicable: - Date services were performed - > Funded trail name/location where work was performed - > Description of trail maintenance work and/or services performed - First and Last name of volunteer - > Total number of hours recorded in 15-minute increments - Invoice, including date of purchase and/or services, vendor name, itemized detail of materials and/or services, and proof of payment - If an item shown on an invoice is not clearly a "snowmobile trails related" item or does not appear to be something that would normally be used for snowmobile trail maintenance or development, an explanation or certification should be attached to the claim, explaining the item involved.
+- All expenditures claimed for reimbursement must have proof. - Provide a description of work performed, materials and/or services and the rental agreements for equipment pertaining to each item that requires payment/reimbursement. - Proof of purchase and proof of payment (bank receipts) must be provided to Local Sponsor for review.
+The originals are to be retained by the TME.
+Do not send originals to Local Sponsors or OPRHP. - Expenditures are required to have documentation showing the item(s) purchased, the date paid, check numbers and, where applicable, the vendor's signature.
+Supporting documentation for eligible trail maintenance materials and expenditures (invoices, receipts, bank statements, lease agreements, insurance policies) should contain the signature of the TME individual authorized to approve such expenditures and should be provided to the Local Sponsor, as required. - All substantiating documentation must show the following information where applicable: - Date services were performed - > Funded trail name/location on trail where work was performed - > Description of trail maintenance work and/or services performed - First and Last name of individual performing work - > Total number of hours recorded in 15-minute increments - Invoice, including date of purchase and/or services, vendor name, itemized detail of materials and/or services, and proof of payment - If an item shown on an invoice is not clearly a "snowmobile trail related" item or does not appear to be something that would normally be used for snowmobile trail maintenance or development, an explanation or certification should be attached to the claim, explaining the item involved.
 If not provided, the item will be subject to rejection. - TAXES ARE NOT REIMBURSABLE